Nicktoons Film Festival: Legacy

 Frederator Studios has persisted in the tradition of surfacing new talent, characters, and series in several ways, with The Nicktoons Film Festival being the first to present short cartoons recently produced by independent filmmakers around the world.
 This tradition has continued online with their Channel Frederator network, the world's largest animation network, with over 3000 members who produce and program their own YouTube animation channels.
-Some of the most notable entries include To a Man with a Big Nose, Bathtime in Clerkenwell, Kiwi!, Kenya and Magical Trevor, the Ape Escape trilogy of shorts, The Naive from Loli Land, Charlie & Chunk, The Mouschist, Prey, Hero: 108, Bert, Engrish Bwudd, Skippy, Monster on the Moon, Pigly, Libraryhead, Over the Moon, Feb-18-05, Timmy's Lessons In Nature, Farm Force, Late Night Comedy, Zoologic, Maestro, Zoya the Zebra, PGi-13, The Tale of How, Loco Melones, Rockfish, Super Scout and Welcome to My Life.
+Some of the most notable entries include The Naive Man from Lolliland, Super Scout, To a Man with a Big Nose, The Tale of How, Bathtime in Clerkenwell, Kiwi!, both Weebl's shorts Kenya and Magical Trevor, the Ape Escape trilogy of shorts, Charlie & Chunk, The Mouschist, Prey, Hero: 108, Bert, Engrish Bwudd, Skippy, Monster on the Moon, Pigly, Libraryhead, Over the Moon, Feb-18-05, Timmy's Lessons In Nature, Farm Force, Late Night Comedy, Zoologic, Maestro, Zoya the Zebra, PGi-13, Loco Melones, Rockfish, and Welcome to My Life.
 Certain shorts featured here were produced by Nelvana, and those were also shown on YTV's Funpak, such as The Not-So-Superheroic Adventures of Sidekick, which spawned Sidekick.

+To a Man with a Big Nose was selected for the 2006 Fargo Film Festival in addition to being a Nicktoons Film Festival entry, Bathtime in Clerkenwell won three awards in 2004 including one category from Sundance.

+Kiwi! and both weebl's Kenya and Magical Trevor were considered major internet memes at that time (and had previously aired on MTV a year prior).

+Engrish Bwudd was entered in the festival, which was also an animated music video from the rock band Man Man.
+Their music video, which was directed by Lindsay Kovna, had also aired on MTV to promote their album Six Demon Bag.

-To a Man with a Big Nose was selected for the 2006 Fargo Film Festival in addition to being a Nicktoons Film Festival entry, Bathtime in Clerkenwell won three awards in 2004 including one category from Sundance, Kiwi! and both weebl's Kenya and Magical Trevor were considered major internet memes at that time, The Mouschist was created by Courage the Cowardly Dog creator John R. Dilworth, the Ape Escape trilogy of shorts promoted the game series exclusively for Sony's own PlayStation 2 at the time (and had eventually aired its own series on Nicktoons five years later), and the four were precursor shorts—Super Scout, The Naive from Loli Land, Hero: 108 and Welcome to My Life—would eventually become precursor to Nickelodeon's own The Mighty B! and Cartoon Network's Regular Show and Hero: 108, as well as the latter's failed pilot of the same name.
+The Mouschist was created by Courage the Cowardly Dog creator John R. Dilworth.

+The Ape Escape trilogy of shorts that were previously aired as its subsequent anthology series as to promote the game series exclusively for Sony's own PlayStation 2 at its home country during the time (and had eventually aired its own series on Nicktoons five years later).

+The four were precursor shorts—Super Scout, The Naive from Loli Land, Hero: 108 and Welcome to My Life—would eventually become precursor to Nickelodeon's own The Mighty B! (which, like the short itself, featured comedian Amy Poehler, at the time well known her work in Saturday Night Live and Parks and Recreation on NBC, and also the 2004 film Mean Girls) and Cartoon Network's Regular Show and Hero: 108, as well as the latter's failed pilot of the same name.